-The City needs to coordinate with emergency responders with regards to the wayfinding.
-The Trails Coordinator should spearhead this effort due to the greater impact the multi-use trail system.
+Coordination between the City and emergency responders with regards to the way-finding system needs to be established.
+This effort would best be done by the Trails Coordinator due to the fact that a greater part of this will involve the multi-use trail system.
 As part of this Facility Planning process, the Trails Coordinator developed a trail responsibility map.
-This map will be shared with the City's 311 phone service and with emergency responders, once all trails have been given names and orientation features.
-Implementing on-the-ground signage or trail markings will be critical for the trail users to be able to communicate to emergency responders about their location.
+This map will eventually be shared with the City's 311 phone service and with emergency responders, after all trails have been given names and orientation features.
+Implementing on the ground signage or trail markings will be critical for the trail users to be able to communicate to emergency responders about their location.